shadowmoose/pyderman/README.md

 ### Note on MS Edge

 Microsoft has switched Edge to use a flavor of Chrome behind the scenes.
 As of October 2019, Pyderman will download this MS Chromium Driver.
-There is currently no official release available for Linux, and their driver is experimental, so make sure you know what you're doing if you use this driver.
+Their driver is experimental, so make sure you know what you're doing if you use this driver.
 If you require stability, it is recommended you specify a version instead of using the "latest".

-__Mac OS:__ *Several of the recent MS Edge Driver builds have been released in a broken state for Mac.
-To check in-depth compatibility, open [the latest test](https://github.com/shadowmoose/pyderman/actions?query=workflow%3AMacOS).*

 ### Note on macOS